 Bake these lime cookies for about 8-12 minutes or until just lightly browned around the edges and underneath.
 Baking time may vary a bit depending on how thick you roll the dough.

 Hope you enjoy these fun and easy Mojito Cookies!
+Check out my Best Creative Cookies from Scratch for a great list of cookie recipes!

 - Place the sugar and mint leaves in a food processor and pulse a few times just to chop the mint leaves finely.
 Pour sugar and mint into large mixing bowl.